Taikibonnet/TedouaR-robotic-HUB/README.md

 2. Use the following credentials:
    - Email: tedouar.robotics@gmail.com
    - Password: Admin123!
-3. You'll need to provide a GitHub personal access token with `repo` scope to enable image uploads.
+3. You'll need to provide a GitHub personal access token with `repo` scope to enable saving content to the repository.
    - [Generate a GitHub token here](https://github.com/settings/tokens)
    - Required scopes: `repo` (full control of private repositories)